dustinpfister/blog_posts/_posts/js-iife.md

 The IIFE can also just be used as a way to not go about polluting the global name space, as everything that is defined within the body of an IIFE with var, let, or const will be local to the function rather than the top level or global object.
 Builds of projects are often made where all the front end code of a project is wrapped up into an IIFE.
 This helps to keep all the variables of a project from writing over anything else that might be global in a page.

 These kinds of functions in javaScript are often used in module design, as private methods and other values can be in the body of the function, and a public set of methods and properties can be a product that is returned by the IIFE and stored in a single global variable, or attached to a single global object.
 So it goes without saying that a javaScript IIFE is something that any javaScript developer should become familiar with by paying around with a few code examples that make use of one.
+In this post I will be going over a few basic examples of an IIFE in javaScript, and maybe even touch base on some real examples also.

 <!-- more -->